tanzimamin2/PyBer_Analysis/README.md

 ## Links
-  * Visit this [link](https://github.com/tanzimamin2/stock-analysis) for the excel worksheet and other resources.
+  * Visit this [link](https://github.com/tanzimamin2/PyBer_Analysis) for the excel dataset and other resources.